 An initial MA is valid for five years and then has to be renewed (Conditional MAs granted under Article 14(7) of Regulation (EC) No 726/2004 have to be renewed annually).
 The renewal application has specific documentation and submission requirements.
 The application undergoes a formal assessment procedure during which there may be an RFI before a renewal is granted.

-An MA Transfer is the procedure by which the MA is transferred to a new MAH; this is a different person/legal entity.
-For licences granted via the DeCentralised Procedure (DCP) or Mutual Recognition Procedure (MRP) such a transfer of ownership is granted nationally and the regulatory requirements and timelines are based on the national legislation in the Member States (MS).
+An MA Transfer is the procedure by which the MA is transferred to a new MAH (this is a different person/legal entity).
+For licences granted via the Decentralised Procedure (DCP) or Mutual Recognition Procedure (MRP) such a transfer of ownership is granted nationally and the regulatory requirements and timelines are based on the national legislation in the Member States (MS).
 For licences granted via the Centralised Application Procedure (CAP), the transfer is granted via the EMA.

-There are often consequential changes due to an MA Transfer e.g. name change of the medicinal product, submission of the summary of the pharmacovigilance system of the new MAH; if these changes are subject to the variation regulations, they then have to be implemented by the relevant variation procedures.
+There are often consequential changes due to an MA Transfer. e.g. name change of the medicinal product, submission of the summary of the pharmacovigilance system of the new MAH; if these changes are subject to the variation regulations, they then have to be implemented by the relevant variation procedures.

-EUDRAC has completed MA Transfers for many of its clients and has also prepared;the subsequent variations so that they have been implemented with minimal disruption to the marketing of the product.
+EUDRAC has completed MA Transfers for many of its clients and has also prepared the subsequent variations so that they have been implemented with minimal disruption to the marketing of the product.

-For every module of the CTD, EUDRAC has specialist and experienced writers, reviewers and publishers.
+For every module of the CTD, EUDRAC has specialists and experienced writers, reviewers and publishers.
 We undertake the management, authoring, publishing and submission of a complete MAA; including any module adaptations for the US and other regions.